chalatz/tours/pages/info/reviews-comments-content.md

     you, George, from the entire Family.
 Eileen D (Aug 30th).
 Columbia, South Carolina\n\nDear Nicholas, Thank you very much for your brilliant touring!!
 We will contact you for sure in our next visit to your beautiful island.
 Wish you and your business all the best!
-Joanelli (Aug 28th) Milano, Italy\nNicholas, Thank you so much!!
+Joanelli (Aug 28th) Milano, Italy\n\nNicholas, Thank you so much!!
     Once we are back home, my wife, Cheryl and I will give you very positive reviews on TripAdvisor.
 The tour we received from your company was excellent, and a positive review is warranted for that.
 But your attention to my issue makes your service that much better.
 Thank you again!
 Michael.
 (Aug 26th) Port St. Lucie, Florida\n\nThank you, Nicholas.
 We had a wonderful time on the tour.
 Thanks to Sergio!
 We will leave a glowing review on trip advisor.
-Kind regards\nMali (Aug 25th) Cambridge UK\nNicholas, Thanks for a great day.
+Kind regards\nMali (Aug 25th) Cambridge UK\n\nNicholas, Thanks for a great day.
 Showing us your beautiful island!!
 Best Regards Charles and Aida (Aug 17th) Maryborough, Queensland\n\nHi there, Thank you for a first-class tour today!
 We were very impressed with the tour, everything we saw and how varied the content was in terms of history, culture, nature, fun and wine.
 Michael was an amazing tour-driver and told us many wonderful stories.
-    This was highlight of our stay.\nTarja and Yasar (Aug 16th) Sheffield UK\nHi Nicholas, you selected a great itinerary for my family and we thoroughly enjoyed the tour with George.
+    This was highlight of our stay.\nTarja and Yasar (Aug 16th) Sheffield UK\n\nHi Nicholas, you selected a great itinerary for my family and we thoroughly enjoyed the tour with George.
 He was fun, informative and interesting.\nThanks!!!
-Wendy W (Aug 13th) Seattle, Washington\nThank you so much for a wonderful tour!
+Wendy W (Aug 13th) Seattle, Washington\n\nThank you so much for a wonderful tour!
 Michael was an amazing tour-driver.
 We just got back to Miami and will be writing an excellent review on your tour very soon.
 Thank you again!
 It was an incredible day!
 Best wishes always, Jenny (Aug 12th) Miami US\n\nWe did the tour and it was absolutely fantastic.
 We will make sure to add a positive review on TripAdvisor Thank you once again!
-Regards, John\n(Aug 10th) London UK\nHi Nicholas, thank you very much.
-    We enjoyed the tour and would recommend Rhodes Private Tours to all my friends who will visit Rhodes,\nKind Regards Emily and Mary (Aug 4th) Belgium \nThank you to Nicholas and Michael for making my Daughter’s birthday so special from the balloons and cake to the excellent tour.
+Regards, John\n(Aug 10th) London UK\n\nHi Nicholas, thank you very much.
+We enjoyed the tour and would recommend Rhodes Private Tours to all my friends who will visit Rhodes,\nKind Regards Emily and Mary (Aug 4th) Belgium\n \nThank you to Nicholas and Michael for making my Daughter’s birthday so special from the balloons and cake to the excellent tour.
 Special memories for me and Ella-Rose to treasure forever thank you so much.
-Emma and Ella-R (3rd Aug) UK\nNous tenons à vous remercier pour la découverte de Rhodes et de Lindos ce 2/08.
+Emma and Ella-R (3rd Aug) UK\n\nNous tenons à vous remercier pour la découverte de Rhodes et de Lindos ce 2/08.
 Nous avons été enchantés de la prestation d’Auguste.
 Vous pouvez d’ailleurs lire un commentaire que nous avons laissé lundi sur TripAdvisor.
 Bien à vous et encore merci.
 Thierry